AxeWP/wp-graphql-gravity-forms/IMPLEMENTATION_PLAN.md

 **Resolution**: Cannot implement PasswordField and MultipleChoiceField support at this time due to GF 2.9 test environment limitations.
 These fields should be supported in future GF versions or when the test environment is updated.

 **Note**: Test files were created but cannot pass until the GF field classes are available in the test environment.

+### Calculation Field Issue (CANNOT IMPLEMENT - GF 2.9 INCOMPATIBILITY)

+**Discovery**: The Calculation field exists in GF but is not available as a standalone field in the GF 2.9 test environment:
+- `GF_Field_Calculation` class file exists but is NOT loaded in the test environment
+- The field is not included in GF_Fields::get_all() because the class is not loaded
+- GraphQL schema does not contain CalculationField type

+**Evidence**:
+- Field class file exists: `tests/_data/plugins/gravityforms/includes/fields/class-gf-field-calculation.php`
+- Field has `GF_Fields::register( new GF_Field_Calculation() )` at end of class file
+- GF_Fields::get_all() does not include this field because the class is not loaded
+- Test creation fails because CalculationField GraphQL type does not exist

+**Root Cause**:
+1. **GF Test Environment Issue**: The test environment GF 2.9 does not load the Calculation field class, even though the file exists
+2. **Conditional Loading**: The Calculation field may be loaded conditionally in production GF, but not in test environment
+3. **Field Purpose**: GF_Field_Calculation is designed as a product calculation field (inputType = 'calculation' for Product fields), not a standalone field

+**Resolution**: Cannot implement standalone CalculationField support at this time due to GF 2.9 test environment limitations.
+Calculation functionality is already supported via ProductCalculationField (Product fields with inputType = 'calculation').

+**Note**: Test file was attempted but cannot pass until the GF field class is available in the test environment as a standalone field.

 ### Price Field Issue (CANNOT IMPLEMENT - GF 2.9 INCOMPATIBILITY)